benleolander/WDI-Project-1/readme.md

 ## Wins
 When planning the project, I anticipated that the collision detection would be the most complex part.
 I am pleased with my use of arrays and the jQuery '.includes' function to overcome this.

 I also put a lot of time into the functions related to the High Score table.
-The result needs minimal refactoring, and could easily be reused in future projects.
+The result should need minimal refactoring, and could easily be reused in future projects.
 It should take up minimal space on a users local device, due to the length limit I've put in place.

 ## Future Features